jmooring/hugo-testing/README.md

 90 Pages|90|1|8|1
 10,000 Pages|10,000|1|999|1

-Visit each section to see an example of the pagination format.
+Visit each section to see an example of the pagination format as it varies with the number of pagers.

 ## Expected Counts